-Snorkeling Buck Island Reef is one of those bucket list items—the reef is extraordinary with one of the largest coral collections in the Caribbean—that is not to be missed.
+Snorkeling Buck Island Reef is one of those bucket list items—the reef is extraordinary with one of the largest coral collections in the Caribbean—that is not to be missed on a visit to the U.S. Virgin Islands with Kids.
 But the water can be choppy and may not be suitable for young children.
 However, the boat ride to Buck Island is a lot of fun and even the youngest kids will enjoy exploring the deserted island.

 Activity 4: Catch the First Sun Rays to Light the US at Point Udall

 Meriting a quick photo opp, if only for bragging rights, Point Udall is the easternmost point in the United States, and the first place American soil sees sunrise.

 1 Great Place for Families to Stay on St. Croix: The Buccaneer Resort

 Family-run for generations, The Buccaneer is one of the longest-running resorts in the Caribbean and quite possibly one of the best for families anywhere.
 Kids Camp is free and available daily, year round.
 The complimentary breakfast is diverse and outstanding, prepared in the same kitchens that serve the hotel’s top-rated restaurants.
 Resort amenities include spa, golf, tennis, pools, and three beaches.
 Best of all, families with children ages 14 and under can opt to stay in Family Cottage Suites—one room with king bed, the other with twin beds—plus patio fronting lawn and bay view.

 1 Great Place to Eat on St. Croix: Rum Runners Restaurant